Convergence of continuous-time stochastic gradient descent with applications to deep neural networks: Preliminaries and assumptions

 for all $t <T$ a.s., where the stochastic integral is understood in the It\^o sense.
 Moreover, if $T<\infty$, then

-Our main goal is to derive sufficient conditions on the function $f$ under which the solution $w_t$ converges to a point where $f$ achieves its minimum.
-An obvious necessary condition for convergence is that the norm of $\sigma(w)$ needs to tend to zero as $w$ approaches the set of minima.
-In many machine learning applications this is not an unnatural assumption as often it is reasonable to assume that $\min_w \EXP \ell(w,Z)=0$, which implies that when $w$ is such a minimizer, $\ell(w,Z)=0$ almost surely.
-We restrict our attention to such cases.
+We now introduce our second assumption.
+Recall that our main goal is to derive sufficient conditions on the function $f$ under which the solution $w_t$ converges to a point where $f$ attains its minimum.
+An obvious necessary condition for convergence is that the norm of $\sigma(w)$ tends to zero as $w$ approaches the set of minimizers.
+In other words, we assume that $f$ reaches its minimum value, which we normalize to be zero:

-The rest of the paper is structured as follows.
-In Section \ref{sec:main} we present the main result of the paper.
-In particular, Theorem \ref{t2} shows that, under Chatterjee's conditions, together with some additional conditions on the noise $\sigma(\cdot)$, if the process is initialized sufficiently close to a global minimum, then, with high probability, the trajectory $w_t$ converges to the set of global minima of $f$.

-In Section \ref{sec:lit} we review the related literature.
-In Section \ref{sec:app} we show how the main result can be applied to the case of overparametrized linear neural network training.
-All proofs are relegated to Section \ref{sec:proofs}.